0333 900 0101

 Sometimes, the interference is completely unintentional.
 Virtually all electronics devices we use emit some amount of EM radiation.
 They are (or should be) designed so as not to emit radiation that might interfere with other, nearby devices.

-This is why WiFi problems caused by interference seem to go away on their own sometimes: the source of the interference sometimes just stops.
-In a much publicized incident, an old TV caused broadband outages for more than a year before someone figured it out.
+This is why Wi-Fi problems caused by interference seem to go away on their own sometimes: the source of the interference sometimes just stops.
+In a much publicised incident, an old TV caused broadband outages for more than a year before someone figured it out.

-However, interference isn’t necessarily caused by bad devices: sometimes there’s just too many of them.
+However, interference isn’t necessarily caused by bad devices: sometimes there are just too many of them.

 Interference from “bad” devices is a lot like auditory interference from a car engine: a loud enough engine can make it impossible to talk to somebody, even if they’re standing close to you.
 The car engine just emits noise – unlike the person in front of you, it’s not saying anything – but it’s nonetheless too loud to hear the people talking next to you.